pelicheng/recipe-rating-analysis/README.md

 **Null Hypothesis:** The average rating of recipes with more ingredients is the same or lower than the average rating of recipes with fewer ingredients.

-**Alternate Hypothesis:** Recipes that have more ingredients have a higher average rating than recipes with fewer ingredients.
+**Alternative Hypothesis:** Recipes that have more ingredients have a higher average rating than recipes with fewer ingredients.

 **Test Statistic:** The difference in the means of recipes that are 10 ingredients or less and more than 10 ingredients
 - Observed Difference: 0.004708147814464603